TitoLuce/Lore-BulletsPlatformerGame/README.md

 ## Controls
   BASIC CONTROLS:

  * WASD: Basic movement.
-(W & S only work on Godmode)
+(W only works on Godmode)
+ * E: Attack.
+ * Q: Special attack.
+(Only doable once the special bar below the character turns green)
  * Space: Jump and double jump.
  * R: Restart from checkpoint.
 (Only works if you are dead)